nathan-fiscaletti/galago/README.md

 - [Tutorials](./tutorials)

-   Several tutorials going over using Galago in different environments and with different Configurations.
+   Several tutorials going over implementing Galago and using Galago in different environments and with different Configurations.

 ## Why Go?